AK vs SKS: Which Should You Buy, and Why?

-Let’s embark upon a little thought experiment.
 You’re perusing through your local gun store with several hundred dollars burning a hole in your pocket, when you come upon two fine examples of Soviet engineering: an SKS and an AK clone.
-Both fire the same inexpensive .30-caliber cartridge and are renowned for their durability and reliability—so how do you choose one to purchase?
+Both fire the same inexpensive .30-caliber cartridge and are renowned for their durability and reliability.
+Let’s take a look at a comparison of the AK vs. the SKS.
+Which one should you buy and why?
+Here’s some help in making your decision.

-This aspect is nearly a wash between the two rifles.
+This is an easy one to determine – they both are.
 AK-pattern rifles are known for their ability to tolerate the most abhorrent conditions imaginable.
 From the jungles of Vietnam to the deserts and mountains of Afghanistan, the AK just works.
 It’s the reason first-run models dating from the late 40s and early 50s still pop up in conflict zones to this day.
 They have an unsurpassed ability to just keep running.

 Not to say that the SKS rifle isn’t a reliable option, but it hasn’t earned the same reputation for reliability as its detachable magazine-fed comrade.
-That said, examples built both for and by China that later found their way into the hands of Vietnamese soldiers did an incredible job of tolerating the jungle humidity and abundance of thick mud of that Southeast Asian nation.
+That said, examples built both for and by China, such as the Norinco, that later found their way into the hands of Vietnamese soldiers did an incredible job of tolerating the jungle humidity and abundance of thick mud of that Southeast Asian nation.
 A slight edge goes to the AK for reliability.

 That said, the best group I’ve ever seen fired from an SKS assault rifle was around two inches at 100 yards, which is basically on par with AK-pattern guns.
 However, since we’re splitting hairs to come up with a superior rifle, the SKS is slightly more accurate than most AK rifles.
 Certainly, Molot-made Vepr carbines are able to squeeze more accuracy from the platform, but for the vast majority of shooters the SKS will be slightly more accurate.
 This SKS gun gains a point for its superior accuracy.